MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 ### Step 2 - Register and configure Azure web applications

-1. Install Application Proxy on the Connector Server.
-See [Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-add-on-premises-application)
+1. Install Application Proxy on the Connector Server
+    - For installation instruction, see [Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-add-on-premises-application)
+    - A dedicated connector group is recommended if the organization has complex network topology.
+See [Publish applications on separate networks and locations using connector groups](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-connector-groups)

 2. Login to Azure portal to register web apps
     - Under Azure Active Directory, go to **App registrations** > **New registration**